MicrosoftDocs/Viva/Viva/insights/manager-insights/rollout.md

 * **Introduce to managers** - Ask business leaders to introduce these new apps to their managers with this [sample email](https://download.microsoft.com/download/5/e/0/5e07aae0-d8ef-44e3-8ae0-3c448f5b8fe1/email-to-managers.docx).
 It's important that managers understand how to use these insights to best support their teams.
 Recruiting managers in teams that already support your organization, such as in IT, Training, Corporate communications, and Support, enables them to learn about them first, and then help others learn how to use them.

 * **Set up a communications channel** - Set up a communications channel with your managers to evangelize the apps and answer any questions that they might have.
-Consider using Teams, Yammer, or an email distribution group.
+Consider using Teams, Viva Engage, or an email distribution group.
 You can discuss strategic priorities for the organization, such as 1:1 coaching, meeting reductions, or Teams adoption.

 For comprehensive guidance on how to formally roll out manager insights to your team, see the [Manager insights rollout guide](https://download.microsoft.com/download/8/6/5/8654a87d-311a-4203-b702-2555b7a0656a/manager-insights-rollout.pdf).